ragzman/car-search-ai/README.md

 # car-search-ai

-This repository contains the code for a car search AI application.
+This repository contains code for a car search AI application.

 ## Installation

-To set up the application, follow these steps:
+To get started, follow the instructions below:

 1. Clone the repository: